astronomer/docs/learn/airflow-scaling-workers.md

 ---
-title: "Scaling Airflow to optimize performance"
+title: "Scaling Apache Airflow® to optimize performance"
 sidebar_label: "Scaling Airflow"
 id: airflow-scaling-workers
-description: "See which parameters to modify when scaling up data pipelines to make the most of Airflow.
+description: "See which parameters to modify when scaling up data pipelines to make the most of Apache Airflow®.
 Learn about the environment, DAG, and task-level settings."
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-One of the biggest strengths of Apache Airflow is its ability to scale to meet the changing demands of your organization.
+One of the biggest strengths of Apache Airflow® is its ability to scale to meet the changing demands of your organization.
 To make the most of Airflow, there are a few key settings that you should consider modifying as you scale up your data pipelines.

 Airflow exposes a number of parameters that are closely related to DAG and task-level performance.
 These include: